 How could we diversify our bargaining units, especially Council 6 and AFSCME?

-Q: Does every hiring process go through Affirmative Action?
+Q: Does every hiring process go through Equal Opportunity & Title IX?
 A: Yes, but on the classified side the non person of color is always the best qualified.

 We could request reports to help shape our recommendations.